InventorsDev/Team-Epsilon-Enforcers-Frontend/talk-beta/README.md

 </p>

 ### Description
 TalkBeta helps you practice and improve your speaking skills.
-Record or upload audio, get accurate AI transcriptions, and receive actionable feedback on pacing, fluency, confidence, filler words, words-per-minute (WPM), and word error rate (WER).
+Record or upload audio, get accurate AI transcriptions, and receive actionable feedback on pacing, fluency, pronunciation, pauses, confidence, filler words, words-per-minute (WPM), and word error rate (WER).

-- **Who it’s for**: learners, professionals, public speakers, and teams who want measurable speaking improvement.
+- **Who it’s for**: learners, creators, professionals, public speakers, students and teams who want measurable speaking improvement.
 - **What you get**: instant transcripts, clear metrics, and personalized insights so you can focus on what matters.

 ### Features